 - Limit your news consumption to 30 minutes per day (this includes TV and the Internet)

 - Delete social media apps from your smartphone so you won’t be tempted to scroll through endless feeds.
+But, if people are in enterprises, enterprise lead generation should be their top priority.

 - Whenever someone brings up a topic that piques your curiosity, ask yourself: Does this matter to me?
 Do I need to care about this?
 What would happen if I ignore it and don’t engage with it?
 If the answer is ‘nothing’, divert the discussion to something more meaningful and productive.